John Hemingway (RAF officer): Early life

-Hemingway was born on 17 July 1919, in Dublin into a Church of Ireland family.
-He attended St. Patrick's Cathedral Choir School and St Andrew's College.
+Hemingway was born in Dublin on 17 July 1919.
+His family were members of the Church of Ireland, a church in the Anglican Communion.
+He attended St. Patrick's Cathedral Choir School and St Andrew's College, Dublin.

 RAF career

-Hemingway was accepted to serve in the Royal Air Force and was granted a short service commission on 7 March 1938.
-In January 1939, Hemingway began training in Brough, East Riding of Yorkshire.
+Hemingway was accepted to serve in the Royal Air Force and was granted a short-service commission on 7 March 1938.
+In January 1939, Hemingway began training in Brough, East Riding of Yorkshire, in England.
 On 7 March 1939, he was appointed in service as a pilot officer.
-By early 1940, following the outbreak of the Second World War, he was in service with No. 85 Squadron RAF in France, destroying a He 111 on 10 May.
+By early 1940, following the outbreak of the Second World War, he was flying Hurricanes with No. 85 Squadron RAF in France, destroying a Heinkel He 111 on 10 May.
 The following day, Hemingway destroyed a Do 17 and was forced to make a landing near Maastricht after his plane was damaged.
 By 15 May, the British Army had brought him to Lille-Seclin and he returned to England two days later.
 During the Battle of Dunkirk he flew supporting missions over the English Channel.

-Hemingway initially served in England with No. 253 Squadron RAF before returning to No. 85 Squadron on 15 June.
+Hemingway initially served in England with No. 253 Squadron RAF before returning to No. 85 Squadron on 15 June 1940.
 Hemingway fought in the Battle of Britain, waged from July to October 1940.
-His plane was damaged on 18 August while over the Thames Estuary, and he was forced to bail out.
+His Hurricane was damaged on 18 August while over the Thames Estuary, and he was forced to bail out.
 He was again shot down over Eastchurch on 26 August; making Hemingway 85 Squadron's first official combat victim over Britain.
 Five days later he damaged a Bf 109.
 On 3 September 1940, he was promoted to flying officer, and on 22 September made a forced landing due to poor weather near Church Fenton.
-On 1 July 1941 Hemingway was awarded the Distinguished Flying Cross.